-Key Management Personnel (KMP) Compensation Disclosure

-The total of remuneration paid to KMP of the Town during the year are as follows: 2017 \$

-Short-term employee benefits 945,416

-Post-employment benefits Other long-term benefits 105,446 21,179

-Termination benefits 21,175

-1,072,041

-Short-term employee benefits

-These amounts include all salary, paid leave, fringe benefits and cash bonuses awarded to KMP except for details in respect to fees and benefits paid to elected members which may be found at Note 32.

-Post-employment benefits

-These amounts are the current-year's estimated cost of providing for the Town's superannuation contributions made during the year.

-Other long-term benefits

-These amounts represent long service benefits accruing during the year.

-Termination benefits

-These amounts represent termination benefits paid to KMP (Note: may or may not be applicable in any given year).

-Related Parties

-The Town's main related parties are as follows:

-- i.
-Key management personnel - Any person(s) having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any elected member, are considered key management personnel. - ii.
-Entities subject to significant influence by the Town - An entity that has the power to participate in the financial and operating policy decisions of an entity, but does not have control over those policies, is an entity which holds significant influence.
-Significant influence may be gained by share ownership, statute or agreement. - iii.
-Joint venture entities accounted for under the equity method

-Transactions with related parties
+2017 \$ The total of remuneration paid to KMP of the Town during the year are as follows: Short-term employee benefits 945,416 Post-employment benefits 105,446 Other long-term benefits Termination benefits 21,179 1,072,041 Short-term employee benefits These amounts include all salary, paid leave, fringe benefits and cash bonuses awarded t details in respect to fees and benefits paid to elected members which may be found at No Post-employment benefits These amounts are the current-year's estimated cost of providing for the Town's superannuation contributions made during the year.
+Other long-term benefits These amounts represent long service benefits accruing during the year.
+Fermination benefits These amounts represent termination benefits paid to KMP (Note: may or may not be applicable in any given year).
+Related Parties The Town's main related parties are as follows: • Key management personnel Any person(s) having authority and responsibility for planning, directing and controllin activities of the entity, directly or indirectly, including any elected member, are consid- key management personnel. ng the ered Any person(s) having authority and responsibility for planning, directing and controllin activities of the entity, directly or indirectly, including any elected member, are conside ered

 Transactions between related parties are on normal commercial terms and conditions no more favourable than those available to other parties unless otherwise stated.

-The following transactions occurred with related parties: 2017 \$ Associated companies/individuals: Sale of goods and services Purchase of goods and services - - Joint venture entities: Distributions received from joint venture entities - Amounts outstanding from related parties: Trade and other receivables Loans to associated entities Loans to key management personnel : Amounts payable to related parties: Trade and other payables Lans from associated entities :
+The following transactions occurred with related parties:

+Associated companies/individuals: \$ Sale of goods and services Purchase of goods and services Joint venture entities: Distributions received from joint venture entities Amounts outstanding from related parties: Trade and other receivables Loans to associated entities Loans to key management personnel Amounts payable to related parties: Trade and other payables Loans from associated entities

 Note: Transitional provisions contained within AASB 2015-6 do not require comparative related party disclosures to be presented in the period of initial application.
 As a consequence, only disclosures in relation to the current year have been presented.
+2017